Paradise Lodge Lukla and the washing and tents drying

 In September 2015 my husband and I flew to Nepal to trek to Everest Base Camp.
 At the departure hall at Melbourne Airport saying goodbyes to our adult daughters, the eldest hugged her father and said

 “Dad, go easy on Mum remember it’s her holiday too.”
 She turned to me and said “Mum, ….man up.”

 Above: The tarmac at Lukla airport and the parking spaces for the four planes that fly back and forward to Lukla every day.

 We were up early for one of the first flights out.
 The Paradise Lodge where we stayed the night is a one-minute walk to the airport.
 The owner of the lodge said goodbye to us and presented us with the traditional cream scarf to wish us well.

 The departure hall at the airport is a bit crazy and we were glad to have someone with us to direct us where to go and in which order.
-We very quickly passed through the tickets and security checks and into the hall to wait boarding where passengers are always keen to watch the planes landing.
+We passed through the tickets and security checks very quickly and into the hall to wait boarding where passengers are always keen to watch the planes landing.
 The unloading of passengers and baggage is amazingly quick and the same goes for loading and boarding.
 In 2018 I saw a trekker almost miss getting on the plane by seconds.
 Obviously he had to take a trip the toilet or somewhere.
 So be vigilant.

 Being our fourth flight, we were relaxed.
-I was more relaxed about take-off rather landing at Lukla.
+I was more relaxed about take-off than landing at Lukla.

 As we flew back along the line of the Himalayas I wondered if it would be our last trip as I was hooked on this magnificent part of the world.